julianlam/feps/fep/ef61/fep-ef61.md

 ## Compatibility

 `ap://` URLs might not be compatible with existing [ActivityPub][ActivityPub] implementations.
+To provide backward compatibility, gateway-based HTTP(S) URLs of objects can be used instead of their actual `ap://` identifiers.

-Publishers MAY use the gateway-based HTTP(S) URL of an object instead of its actual `ap://` identifier.
+Publishers MUST use the first gateway from actor's `gateways` list when constructing compatible identifiers.
 Consuming implementations that support `ap://` URLs MUST remove the part of the URL preceding `did:` and re-construct the canonical `ap://` identifier.

-Publishers MUST NOT add `aliases` query parameter to object IDs if gateway URLs are used.
+Publishers MUST NOT add the `gateways` query parameter to object IDs if compatible identifiers are used.

 ## Discussion